mautic/developer-documentation-new/docs/design/labelling.rst

 Use the first person in headings or labels specific to the User, such as "My preferences" or "My notifications."
 However, switch to second person in explanatory text, like "Your notifications are updated every hour."

-Use the first person (we, our) to refer to the organization when appropriate, such as in requests for personal information where the user benefits from knowing why the information is needed.
+Use the first person (we, our) to refer to the Mautic project or team when appropriate, such as in requests for personal information where the user benefits from knowing why the information is needed.

+.. vale off

-Example: "Why do we need your Contact details?"
+Example: "Why do we need your contact details?"

+.. vale on

 Active and passive voice
 ------------------------